 Improper Fractions and Mixed Numbers

 When the numerator of a fraction is greater than the denominator, it is called an improper fraction.
 The fraction 3/2 is an example of an improper fraction.
 While improper fractions are perfectly valid, they are often converted into mixed numbers for easier interpretation.
-A mixed number consists of a whole number and a proper fraction (where the numerator is less than the denominator).
+Still, a mixed number consists of a whole number and a proper fraction (where the numerator is less than the denominator).
 To convert an improper fraction to a mixed number, you divide the numerator by the denominator.
 The quotient becomes the whole number, the remainder becomes the new numerator, and the denominator stays the same.

 The Relationship Between Division and Fractions